-Yes, we’ve been there all.
+Yes, we’ve all been there.
 Bent needle is the most common problem for all airbrush artists.

 Usually the nozzle cap should protect the needle and the nozzle tip but most of us love to work without the cap as it allows us to do better fine art.